 Scotch whisky is diverse.
 First, there is a variety of different styles of the whisky, including single malt, single grain, blended, blended malt, and blended grain.
 These styles all have their own distinct features and flavor profiles.
+The best islay Scotch ranks among the best of the best.

 Then there are the locations.
 Scotland is broken down into five distinct whisky regions, including Campbeltown, Lowland, Highland, Islay, and Speyside.
 Today, we’re interested in Islay, with a focus on the best Islay Scotch distilleries.